 Jason Fornicola has been a Communications Specialist at AFGE for seven years, and also is the producer and host of AFGE’s “Inside Government” radio show.
 Jason also works on issues concerning the Bureau of Prisons.
 Jason’s favorite part of working at AFGE is the opportunity to serve our members by covering issues that are important to them, and by giving them a voice nationwide.
 He particularly enjoys helping members from the BOP achieve a safer working environment by bringing their issues to the forefront; highlighting the dangers and difficulties facing correctional officers working in federal prisons.
 Jason’s advice for someone looking to become more involved in social media is to make a commitment to it, be genuine, interactive, and participate fully.
 Originally from Pennsylvania, Jason enjoys exercising when not in the office.

-Sydney Glass, Communication Secretary, has been with AFGE’s Communications Department for nearly two years, and loves the teamwork atmosphere and opportunities for growth exhibited at AFGE.
+Sydney Glass, Communications Specialist, has been with AFGE’s Communications Department for two years, and loves the teamwork atmosphere and opportunities for growth exhibited at AFGE.
 Sydney’s advice for someone looking to become more involved with social media is to start with Facebook and Twitter, while being mindful that anything posted is publicly accessible and a representation of the person or entity providing the content.
 Originally from Washington, D.C., Sydney teaches ballet to young girls and enjoys spending time with family and friends.